Recovery & Hope: Colleen's Story

 Residents appreciate the consistency and look forward to regularly scheduled activities they can rely on.
 Colleen says anything involving food is a big hit, and she’s often asked, “Did you bring snacks?”

-Already she’s seeing progress: “When we do our walks, Ican see the connections there…People in addiction tend to isolate themselves…I would like to ignite that little bit of passion in them, to live life.”
+Already she’s seeing progress: “When we do our walks, I can see the connections there…People in addiction tend to isolate themselves…I would like to ignite that little bit of passion in them, to live life.”
 When speaking about how physical exercise helped transform her own life and give her confidence, she says “If I can just get people to experience that.
 I feel that that filled up the empty space inside me.”

 Colleen graciously shares her own story, knowing that doing so can help others to feel comfortable to do the same, opening doors to healing.
-Colleen is celebrating 8 years of sobriety this November.
+Colleen is celebrating eight years of sobriety this November.
 “I drank myself into the hospital,” she remembers.
 “I was at my wits’ end.”
 With encouragement and support from her parents, Colleen began her road to recovery at Karis Support Society here in Kelowna and fitness became her new addiction.
 “I’d get on my bike and bike the anger and fear out of me.”
 Later, she became certified as a Personal Trainer and Weight Instructor and worked at a local gym until Covid hit and the gym closed temporarily.
-It was during that time Colleen decided to enroll in a6-month full-time program of study to become a Mental Health and Crisis Response Worker, eventually leading her to apply for a role with CMHA.
+It was during that time Colleen decided to enroll in a six-month full-time program of study to become a Mental Health and Crisis Response Worker, eventually leading her to apply for a role with CMHA.

 As Recreation Worker, Colleen finds that providing opportunities for residents to spend time with others, even in simple activities like walking together to grab a “screamer” in the summer, can make a big difference.
 It can also work to build bridges and reduce stigma in the community.
 Colleen knows personally that people living with a substance abuse disorder are often treated as “less than.”
 She wants us all to see that “They are more than just their drug addiction.”